FaceFTW/faceftw.github.io/src/blog/0003/index.md

 - Comments start with `#` in these scripts
 - variable definitions can be created and referenced with interpolation in `$the_cow`.
 Some elaboration on that:
   - The name of the variable is prefixed with `$`.
 I will make some inferred rules about names to make work easier further down the line and restrict them to only contain alphanumeric characters.
-  - The value of the variable is specified on the right hand side (RHS) of the `=`, and is an interpolated string surrounded in double-quotes and terminated afterward with a semi-colon.
+  - The value of the variable is specified on the right-hand side (RHS) of the `=`, and is an interpolated string surrounded in double-quotes and terminated afterward with a semicolon.
 Because it is interpolated, _any data that would be considered valid cow data here can be placed in the _.
   - Throughout the remainder of this post, I will be referring to this as a _**binding**_ for a variable, based on the idea of [free and bound variables](https://en.wikipedia.org/wiki/Free_variables_and_bound_variables).
 It will become more clear why I use this terminology later
 - Only while parsing the interpolated string, variable bindings can be referenced just by using `$<name>` in the string.
   - An assumption will be made that `$thoughts`, `$eyes`, and `$tongue` are "reserved" like a type of keyword.